Concatenation: an Introduction

 Our reasons for doing this (in no particular order) were:

-- because the boundary between both the arts-science divide, and the formerly repressed and 'democratic' nations is a fertile one.
-Of the arts, science fiction is the genre most closely related to science.
-Members of the Concatenation team have their own individual combination of interests within science fiction be it literarature, drama, cinema, TV, painting or photography.
+- Members of the Science Fact & Science Fiction Concatenation team have their own individual combination of interests within science fiction, be it literature, drama, cinema, TV, painting or photography.

 - because the gulf between the art and science camps is as real as it was in C. P. Snow's time, although accessibility has greatly changed.
 For example, more artists use technology such as word processing in their craft, and Eastern Europeans are free to leave Eastern Europe to visit the west should they wish.